71ae/FAQs/Blockchain/Snode-Chain-Stuck-at-Block-425167.md

 You can delete `debug.log` as well, especially if it became pretty big meanwhile.

-6. Unzip the bootstrap file within this Snodecoin directory.
+6. Copy the bootstrap file into this Snodecoin directory and unzip it here.

 7. Now you may re-start your Wallet application again.